nextcloud/documentation/developer_manual/design/layoutcomponents.rst

 For every clickable element in your interface, make sure it has a minimum clickable area of at least 44px by 44px (48px for Android).
 Anything smaller than this will make your app inaccessible and difficult for users to use your app on mobile as they might miss while trying to tap on the element.

-While adding margins, padding and other spacing in your interface, use multiples of 4px.
+Spacing between elements in your app should be in multiples of 4px.

 .. _Sidebar:

 Sidebar
 -------

 Details of a particular entry in your content, as well as some actions associated with it, are shown in the right sidebar.
 In apps where the sidebar is used, it only opens when required.
 The sidebar is never used in the 3-column layout (Navigation + list + content).
-It contains the main information and sometimes a preview of the selected item, as well as a maximum of 3 possible tabs:
+It contains the main information and sometimes a preview of the selected item, as well as a maximum of 3 possible tabs. `Link to sidebar Vue component <https://nextcloud-vue-components.netlify.app/#/Components/App%20containers?id=appsidebar>`_.

-* Details
-* Activity
-* Sharing
+Commonly used tabs in the sidebar are:

 Details
 ^^^^^^^